 Unlike other securities, the parties to a futures contract do not have to pay for or deliver the underlying financial instrument until some future date (the "delivery date").
 Contract markets require both the purchaser and seller to deposit "initial margin" with a futures broker, known as a futures commission merchant or custodian bank, when they enter into the contract.
 Initial margin deposits are typically equal to a percentage of the contract's value.
 Initial margin is similar to a performance bond or good faith deposit on a contract and is returned to the depositing party upon termination of the futures contract if all contractual obligations have been satisfied.
 After they open a futures contract, the parties to the transaction must compare the purchase price of the contract to its daily market value.
 If the value of the futures contract changes in such a way that a party's position declines, that party must make additional "variation margin" payments so that the margin payment is adequate.
 On the other hand, the value of the contract may change in such a way that there is excess margin on deposit, possibly entitling the party that has a gain to receive all or a portion of this amount.
 This process is known as "marking to the market."
-Variation margin does not represent a borrowing or loan by a party but is instead a settlement between the party marks to market its open futures positions.
+Variation margin does not represent a borrowing or loan by a party but is instead a settlement between the party and the futures broker of the amount one party would owe the other if the futures contract terminated.
+In computing daily net asset value, each party marks to market its open futures positions.

 Although the terms of a futures contract call for the actual delivery of and payment for the underlying security, in many cases the parties may close the contract early by taking an opposite position in an identical contract.
 If the sale price upon closing out the contract is less than the original purchase price, the party closing out the contract will realize a loss.
-If the sale price upon closing out the contract is more than the original purchase price, the party closing out the contract will realize a gain.
+If the sale price upon closing out the contract is more than the original sale price, the party closing out the contract will realize a gain.
 Conversely, if the purchase price upon closing out the contract is more than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is more than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a loss.
-If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a loss.
+If the purchase price upon closing out the contract is less than the original sale price, the party closing out the contract will realize a gain.